Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2022 shows Karalee - Barellan Point's median income among taxpayers is $59,230.
-The average income in the area is $67,671.
-This is above the national average.
-In comparison, Greater Brisbane has a median income of $55,645 and an average income of $70,520.
-Based on Wage Price Index growth of 13.99% since financial year 2022, current estimates for Karalee - Barellan Point would be approximately $67,516 (median) and $77,138 (average) as of September 2025.
-According to the 2021 Census, household, family, and personal incomes in Karalee - Barellan Point rank highly nationally, between the 80th and 90th percentiles.
-The earnings profile shows that 33.8% of locals (2,452 people) fall into the $1,500 - 2,999 income category.
-This aligns with the surrounding region where this cohort also represents 33.3%.
-Economic strength is evident through 37.9% of households achieving high weekly earnings exceeding $3,000, supporting elevated consumer spending.
-After housing costs, residents retain 86.7% of their income, reflecting strong purchasing power.
-The area's SEIFA income ranking places it in the 7th decile.
+AreaSearch released postcode level ATO data for financial year 2022.
+Karalee - Barellan Point SA2 had a median income among taxpayers of $59,230 and an average of $67,671.
+This was above the national average.
+Greater Brisbane's median income was $55,645 with an average of $70,520.
+Based on Wage Price Index growth since financial year 2022, current estimates for Karalee - Barellan Point are approximately $67,516 (median) and $77,138 (average) as of September 2025.
+According to the 2021 Census, household, family, and personal incomes in Karalee - Barellan Point ranked highly nationally, between the 80th and 90th percentiles.
+The predominant income cohort was 33.8% of locals (2,452 people) earning $1,500 - $2,999.
+This aligns with the surrounding region where this cohort also represented 33.3%.
+Economic strength was evident with 37.9% of households achieving high weekly earnings exceeding $3,000, supporting elevated consumer spending.
+After housing costs, residents retained 86.7% of income, reflecting strong purchasing power.
+The area's SEIFA income ranking placed it in the 7th decile.

 Frequently Asked Questions - Income